 1) Throw pieces of cork or wood chips down the bee ladders to prevent drowning.

 2) Buy yourself a big funnel for refilling the feeder without having to remove it from the hive.

 3) Drill a hole for the funnel on top of the feeder like this:

 You can try refilling the feeder by pouring syrup down the bee ladder holes, but I think that’s how I managed to drown so many bees.
 The bee ladders are packed with bees.
 It’s probably best to avoid that and just use a separate funnel hole.

 5) Avoid spilling syrup by not filling the frame feeders to the very top.
-They hold 7 litres, but I never put in more than 6.
+They hold 7 litres, but I wouldn’t put in more than 6.
 And pour the syrup in slowly to give the bees a chance to get out of the way of the rising tide of syrup.

-UPDATE (March 11/11): One flaw in the design of this feeder: It’s slightly too wide, just wide enough to jam up the rest of the frames in the box (as seen in this video).
+March 11th, 2011: One flaw in the design of this feeder: It’s slightly too wide, just wide enough to jam up the rest of the frames in the box (as seen in this video).
 It leaves no wiggle room for the remaining 8 frames, which makes it more difficult to remove frames during hive inspections.
 The feeder also bulges out when it’s full of syrup, so much that the sides will cut into any honey comb adjacent to it.
 You have to watch out for that.

-UPDATE (Aug.
-27/11): Here’s a video that shows how to refill the frame feeder.
+August 27th, 2011: Here’s a video that shows how to refill the frame feeder.